 Junior High: Students will be recognized for all A's for the year, not 3.4 or 3.7 GPA awards.
 Two student awards will be recognized for each course, but no student will be awarded more than two subject awards.
 Subject awards are based on three factors: grade in course, thoughtful participation in class, and evident interest in subject.
 High School: The 3.4 and 3.7 GPA awards are based only on unweighted grades.
-Subject awards will be given to the one student with the highest overall grade for that course.
 Seniors will be recognized for Academic Honors (cum laude, etc.) rather than at the Awards Ceremony.
 However, students will be presented their respective medals in advance of Commencement in order to be able to wear them for the class picture.